CPR Tampa

 3. Preparation and Equipment Readiness

 Being fully prepared and ensuring all equipment is readily available can make a significant difference during resuscitation.
-Make sure that all CPR equipment, including an automated external defibrillator (AED), oxygen supplies, and airway management tools, are easily accessible and functional.
+Make sure that all CPR equipment, including an automated external defibrillator (AED), oxygen supplies, and airway management tools, is easily accessible and functional.
 Time lost searching for equipment or dealing with malfunctioning devices can detract from the time spent on chest compressions.

 The transition between rescuers is another critical factor in maintaining a high CCF.
 When switching roles, it is important to do so smoothly and without delay.
 Having a plan for role rotation—such as swapping compressors every two minutes—can prevent fatigue and ensure that chest compressions remain strong and effective.